Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Simulation of signal samples and SM backgrounds

-All Monte Carlo samples used in this analysis and their corresponding cross sections were calculated at next-to-leading order.
-Thus, the contributions of the signal samples and the SM background processes have been estimated from the Monte Carlo simulations, at which they are normalized to their corresponding cross section and integrated luminosity of 52 fb$^{-1}$ \cite{LumiPublicResults}.
+All the Monte Carlo samples utilized in this analysis and their respective cross sections were computed in next-to-leading order and privately generated.
+Thus, the contributions of the signal samples and the SM background processes have been estimated from the Monte Carlo simulations, at which they are normalized to their corresponding cross-section and integrated luminosity of 52 fb$^{-1}$ (the amount of certified data which is collected by the CMS experiment so far during LHC run 3) \cite{LumiPublicResults}.

-The detector related systematic uncertainty is originated from the evaluation of the integrated luminosity of the 2022-data, that are recorded by the CMS during RUN III, was estimated to be 2.2\% \cite{Lumi}.